St Peter's Church, Bournemouth: The Harrison organ (1914 to present day)

 In 1913, the church launched an appeal for a new and much larger organ, together with new purpose-built vestries on the north-east corner of the church.
 A contract was signed with Harrison and Harrison of Durham to build an instrument of 48 stops over three manuals and pedals, eventually costing over £2700.
-The organ was built in a new chamber created in the space formerly occupied by the vestries on the east side of the north-east transept, and the area next to it formerly occupied by the Willis organ was made into a chapel.
+The organ was built in a new chamber created in the space formerly occupied by the vestries on the east side of the north-east transept.
+The area next to it formerly occupied by the Willis organ became the Annunciation chapel with a painted window by Comper.
 Much of the Willis pipework was incorporated into the new specification, which can be seen here:.
 Arthur Harrison is said to have taken 'infinite pains with it, and had special difficulties to contend with owing to the distance of the instrument from the main body of the church'.

-A case for the new instrument was designed by Ninian Comper, but the estimated cost of £750 was never found and the instrument remains caseless except for plain dark pine panelling up to the pipe feet.
+A case for the new instrument was designed by Ninian Comper, but the estimated cost of £750 was never found and the instrument remained caseless except for plain dark pine panelling up to the pipe feet.

 The organ was overhauled by the Liverpool firm of Rushworth and Dreaper in 1976, increasing the size to 54 stops and adding a detached console on a moveable platform at the front of the nave.
-The original Harrison built-in console was dismantled and the fittings removed from the church.
-Cleaning and various repairs and modifications have taken place over the years, but following its centenary, the instrument is in need of a full overhaul.
+The original Harrison built-in console was dismantled and the fittings removed from the church, and the plain front panelling was replaced with a carved wooden screen from the nearby and recently-closed Holy Trinity Church.
+Various repairs and small modifications have taken place over the years, but following its centenary, the instrument is in need of a full overhaul.